semajrolyat/semajrolyat.github.io/gwu/fa18/cs1012/_posts/2018-11-20-discussion.md

 plt.plot(x, y1)
 plt.plot(x, y2)
 ```
-The system has automatically selected a color for each plot.
+Note that the system has automatically selected a color for each plot.

 ![Multiline Plot]({{"/gwu/fa18/cs1012/assets/11_20_2018/multiline.png" | absolute_url }})

 ### Plotting columns
+If our data is stored in a multidimensional ```numpy``` array, we can pass individual columns into each call to ```plot```.
+For example, the following code generates a ```numpy``` array where the first column represents time, the second column represents data from a first experimental trial, and the third column represents data from a second experimental trial:

 ```Python
 import matplotlib.pyplot as plt import numpy as np